Full Length Nuclear Receptor LRH-1

 Welcome to The Blind Lab.
-Ray Blind is an assistant professor at Vanderbilt University School of Medicine in the Department of Medicine's Diabetes Research Center, the Department of Biochemistry and the Department of Pharmacology.
-We are also affiliated with the Vanderbilt Center for Structural Biology, the Vanderbilt Institute of Chemical Biology, and the Vanderbilt Ingram Cancer Center.
+Ray Blind is an assistant professor at Vanderbilt University Medical Center and School of Medicine in the Department of Medicine's Diabetes Research Center, the Department of Biochemistry and the Department of Pharmacology.
+Ray is also Director of the Quantitative & Chemical Biology PhD program, Diversity Liaison for the Department of Medicine, and n active member of the Vanderbilt Center for Structural Biology, the Vanderbilt Institute of Chemical Biology and the Vanderbilt-Ingram Cancer Center.

-Nuclear signaling is particularly interesting because the nucleus contains very unique pools of phosphoinositide lipids that do not exist in any known membrane structure, but are instead complexed with soluble proteins.
-We discovered these pools of nuclear phosphoinositides can be directly remodeled by membrane signaling enzymes, with remarkable kinetic properties, providing a new framework explaining how lipid signaling in the nucleus works.
+Nuclear inositide signaling is particularly interesting to us because the nucleus contains unique pools of lipids that do not exist in any known membrane structure, but are instead complexed with soluble proteins.
+We discovered certain pools of nuclear inositides can be directly remodeled by lipid signaling enzymes, with remarkable kinetic properties, providing a new framework to explain how nuclear lipid signaling works.

-Current research in our group is 1. determining what role phosphorylated inositols, phosphoinositide lipids and their signaling enzymes play in chromatin biology, 2. elucidating how nuclear phosphoinositide complexes are structured, 3. identifying rapid nuclear signaling events using chemical genetics, 4. developing novel drugs that target nuclear receptors and nuclear signaling enzymes.
+Current research in our group is 1. determining what role phosphorylated inositols, phosphoinositide lipids and their signaling enzymes play in chromatin biology, 2. determining how nuclear phosphoinositide complexes are structured, 3. identifying rapid nuclear signaling events using chemical genetics, 4. understanding how nuclear receptors acquire phospholipid ligands from membranes.